eth-easl/mixtera/README.md

 ## ⚡️ Quickstart

-Mixtera can run as a server (as presented in the paper) or, for single-GPU training, in-process.
+Mixtera can run as a server, or, for single-GPU training, in-process.
 In both cases, you will need to install the necessary dependencies and install Mixtera in your environment, for example as follows:

 ```bash
 # In case you don't have micromamba yet